vazome/vazome.tech/content/DevOps/Containerization/Kubernetes (K8S).md

 > **Namespaces** on are strictly separate resources in the cluster, so they have separate RBAC, quota and network policies

 Standard practice name key as app if you deploy application, so `app: nginx`
-#### Networking - Service, Ingress and Gateway API
+#### Networking - Services, Ingress, and Gateway API
+The ultimate purpose of these networking components is to enable users/edge devices to access our application, though they achieve it differently.
+> [!info] Low Level Networking
-Kubernetes expects us that nodes and pods within a cluster can communicate with one another without relying on [[NAT]]
+> Kubernetes expects that nodes and pods within a cluster can communicate with one another without relying on [[NAT]].
+There are solutions to enable this, [CNI overview \| Ubuntu](https://ubuntu.com/kubernetes/charmed-k8s/docs/cni-overview#:~:text=Supported%20CNI%20options) if you want to self host Kubernetes, the list is not full.
+Cloud providers use something on their end.
+In the end your K8S Cluster allocates IPs and setups necessary routing between nodes under the hood.

 ![[Pasted image 20250528140816.png|500]]
 1. Kind: **Service** (based on selector match with labels defined in Deployment)